-A growing number of organisation are realising the benefits of taking a process-orientated approach as a form of total quality management and continuous improvement.
+A growing number of organisations are realising the benefits of taking a process-orientated approach as a form of total quality management and continuous improvement.

-In the past total process oversight was an incredibly manual, but new technology has enabled a more efficient method of process management.
+In the past, total process oversight was an incredibly manual job, but new technology has enabled a more efficient method of process management.

-Proservarner’s hands-on team can help you to identify the right tools to uncover process steps and performance metrics.
+Proservartner’s hands-on team can help you identify the right tools to uncover process steps and performance metrics.
 We will work closely alongside you to create the right KPIs and establish best practice to leverage the data available.
-We will then look at areas for process improvement through automation, restructure or redesign.
+We will then look at areas for process improvement through automation, restructuring or redesigning.

 What Tools Can I Use?

-In the past all Process Mapping was done manually, filed away and often left to become out of date.
+In the past, all Process Mapping was done manually, filed away and often left to go out of date.
 The lack of a live repository meant that most organisations have only recently begun to see the benefits of taking a process-led review of their entire infrastructure.
-There are a number of tools which can help to facilitate both the mapping and improving of processes.
+There are a number of tools that can help facilitate both the mapping and improving of processes.

-While BPM tools can help you to find and diagnose problem, they cannot solve them.
-Retrieving process performance information; identifying bottlenecks and potential opportunities for cost savings or other improvements; and then, applying those enhancements in the design of the process requires effective stakeholder and change management.
+While BPM tools can help you find and diagnose problems, they cannot solve them.
+Retrieving process performance information, identifying bottlenecks and potential opportunities for cost savings or other improvements, then applying those enhancements in the design of the process, requires effective stakeholder and change management.

-After knowing the process in a level of detail and identifying the changes opportunities and the improvement needs, it is time to apply the process in a new manner.
-It is a delicate part of the business process optimisation.
+After understanding a process at a high level of detail and identifying the changes opportunities plus the improvements needed, it is time to apply the process in a new way.
+It is a delicate part of the work involved in business process optimisation.

-It is crucial, for the purpose of the process as well as for the purpose of the business process optimisation, that everybody embraces the new process and implement the changes.
+It is crucial, for the purpose of the process as well as for the purpose of the business process optimisation, that everybody embraces the new process and implements the changes.

-In that way, we can check for results, gather data and see if the improvements were real or not.
-It can happen that the process does not end how we expected, that the staff does not get used to it, that the implementation was not done correctly, so it is necessary to start the project all over again.
+Doing this will allow us to check for results, gather data and see if the improvements were real or not.
+It can sometimes be the case that the process does not end how we expected, that staff do not get used to it or the implementation was not done correctly.
+This would make it necessary to start the project all over again.

-Our aim was to ensure that everyone within the division had the information and support they needed to make a smooth transition to the new ways of working.
+Our aim was to ensure everyone within the division had the information and support they needed to smoothly transition to the new ways of working.

-When we joined this consolidation and offshoring project, it was clear that focused attention to support and involve the people affected by the change would make a huge difference to the end result, as well as the journey to get there.
+When we joined this consolidation and offshoring project, it was clear that focusing our attention on support and involving the people affected by the change would make a huge difference to the end result, as well as the journey to get there.

-We established a well-structured stakeholder management process then quickly focussed efforts to make the leadership team more visible.
-We gave key individuals the tools and support needed to provide consistent messages across the organisation and spend time engaging with their teams face-to-face.
+We established a well-structured stakeholder management process then quickly made the leadership team more visible.
+We gave key individuals the tools and support needed to provide consistent messaging across the organisation and spend time engaging with their teams face-to-face.